Daniel Ayala

-Daniel Sánchez Ayala (born 7 November 1990) is a Spanish professional footballer who last played as a centre-back for Potters Bar Town.
-His first club was Premier League club Liverpool.
-He joined Norwich City in 2011, and joined Middlesbrough on loan in October 2013, before joining the club on a permanent deal in January 2014.
-He joined Blackburn Rovers soon after a few years.
+Daniel Sánchez Ayala (born 7 November 1990) is a Spanish former professional footballer who played as a centre-back.

+His first professional club was Premier League team Liverpool.
+He signed for Norwich City in 2011, and joined Middlesbrough on loan in October 2013, before joining the club on a permanent deal in January 2014.
+He joined Blackburn Rovers in 2020, spending three years at the club before a move to Rotherham United.

 Club career

 Liverpool

 Born in El Saucejo, Seville, Andalusia, Ayala agreed a move to Liverpool in September 2007 after rejecting a professional contract with Sevilla, where he came through the youth team.
 Liverpool paid a compensation fee to Sevilla and Ayala was offered a three-year contract.
 In the 2007–08 season he featured predominantly in the Under-18 team, whilst in the 2008–09 season he split his time between the Under-18 and reserve teams.
 He played through injury in the FA Youth Cup 2008–09 Final defeat to Arsenal.

 Ayala made his senior debut on 16 August 2009 in a Premier League match against Tottenham Hotspur, coming on as a substitute for the injured Martin Škrtel and made his first start against Stoke City at Anfield three days later.
 On Halloween, he came on as a substitute in Liverpool's 3–1 defeat against Fulham at Craven Cottage, after Jamie Carragher and Philipp Degen were sent off.
 He also played in Liverpool's 4–0 win over Burnley, subsequently relegating them to the Championship, and Liverpool's 2–0 defeat against Chelsea.
 On 12 November, it was announced that the player had signed an extended contract keeping him at Liverpool until the summer of 2012.

 In September 2010, Ayala joined Championship side Hull City on loan.
 He started the same day in Hull City's away match at Cardiff City which they lost 2–0.
 In his second match for the club against Derby County he scored his first goal in a competitive match.
 On 20 September, Liverpool announced that his loan period had been extended until 1 January.
 Ayala played 12 times for Hull in all competitions, scoring once.
 On 27 December, he returned to Liverpool due to an injury crisis.

 On 11 February 2011, Derby County finally signed Ayala on a loan deal until the end of the season, after the move was delayed due to the players hamstring injury which he picked up while playing for Hull City.
 He went on to play 17 times for Derby, making 16 consecutive starts.